 \subsubsection{Heuristic model with asymmetric learning rates}

-In the heuristic model proposed in the previous studies~\cite{dabney2020distributional,muller2024distributional}, the learning rate $\alpha$ itself is switched by the positive or negative TD error, as $\alpha^{+,-}$, as illustrated in Fig.~\ref{fig:background}.
-This implementation differs from DROP, making a fair comparison difficult.
+In the heuristic model proposed in the previous studies \citep{dabney2020distributional,muller2024distributional}, the learning rate $\alpha$ itself is switched by the positive or negative TD error, as $\alpha^{+,-}$, as illustrated in Fig.~\ref{fig:background}.
+This implementation corresponds to the expectile regression of value distribution, and differs from DROP, making a fair comparison difficult.
 This paper, therefore, modifies it slightly to include a learning rate multiplier (i.e. $\alpha^{+,-}/\alpha$) in $f(\delta)$, in line with this study.

 where $\eta \in (-1, 1)$ is the optimistic/pessimistic hyperparameter as well as that of DROP.
 That is, with $\eta \to 1$, $\delta < 0$ is ignored for optimistically updating $\theta$ (and $\phi$); and with $\eta \to -1$, the perfect pessimism is obtained by ignoring $\delta > 0$.